BookingSync/hermes-rb/README.md

 If you know what you are doing, you don't necessarily have to process things in the background.
 As long as the class implements the expected interface, you can do anything you want.
 5. `event_handler` - an instance of event handler/storage, just use what is shown in the example.
 6. `clock` - a clock object that is time-zone aware, implementing `now` method.
-Since Hermes is decoupled from Rails and ActiveSupport, it doesn't know about `Time.zone` etc., so you need to inject it yourself (if you use Rails).
 7. `correlation_uuid_generator` - to have an easily trackable saga of the events, it's a good idea to registerer correlation IDs.
 Even better if it's something that you also use for audit log like PaperTrailVersions.
 That way, it's easier to think about side effects.
 Here, the application uses the generator that is shared with PaperTrailVersions.
 If you don't care about correlation UUIDs, just use `SecureRandom`.
 The expected interface is `uuid` method that is going to return some uuid and that's it.

 ``` rb